plivo/plivo-browser-sdk2-examples/README.md

   resetSettings('clickTrigger');
 });
 ```
-### Registering
+### Registration
-Registration related events that need to be handled
+The following snippet shows how to handle registration related events in the application
 ```js
 function onReady(){
   $('#phonestatus').html('trying to login...');